 Host Your Friends and Family

 Building your own tour business is no easy feat.
-From designing a tour and evaluating your market, to building relationships, your brand, your online presence and getting those first customers through the door.
+From designing a tour and evaluating your market, to building relationships, your brand, your online presence, and getting those first customers through the door.
 There’s a lot of pieces to put together.
-However, following this guide, and your intuition, should provide you with a clear roadmap to help you build a successful tour operator business.
+However, following this step-by-step guide and your intuition you’ll have a successful tour operator business in no time.